DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots

-One may wonder as to why the absorption spectra computed using the PPP-CI approach (Fig. \ref{fig:ppp-spectra-gqd-30}) have so many more peaks as compared to the TDDFT spectrum of Fig. \ref{fig:gqd-30-tddft}.
-The reason is that the PPP-CI calculations involve many more excited states as compared to the TDDFT calculation, consequently the energy range covered in PPP-CI spectra is about 7 eV as compared to about 4.5 eV in the TDDFT spectrum.
 If we compare the two sets of spectra up to the excitation energy range 4.5 eV, we note that both the TDDFT and PPP-CI (screened) spectra have four features each, while PPP-CI (standard) has just two features.
 Furthermore, the polarization directions of those four peaks in TDDFT and PPP-CI (screened) spectra match perfectly with each other.
-There is also a decent quantitative agreement also in the peak locations predicted by the two spectra.
+There is also a decent quantitative agreement in the peak locations predicted by the two spectra.
 For example, peak IV of TDDFT is located at 4.45 eV while the same peak of PPP-CI (screened) spectrum is at 4.30 eV.
+Also, the TDDFT peaks V (4.87 eV) and VI (5.32 eV) are comparable to the PPP-CI (screened) peaks VI and VII at 4.93 eV and 5.23 eV, respectively.
 Therefore, we conclude that the first-principles TDDFT spectrum is in good qualitative and quantitative agreement with that computed by the PPP-CI (screened) approach.